 OVERALL SURVIVAL FOR PATIENTS IN CHRONIC PHASE WHO SWITCHED TO TASIGNA

-Survival rates among imatinib-resistant or -intolerant patients in chronic phase treated for a median of 32 months before switching to TASIGNA1,9
+Estimated survival rates among imatinib-resistant or -intolerant patients in chronic phase treated with TASIGNA

 - Kantarjian HM, Giles FJ, Bhalla KN, et al. Nilotinib is effective in patients with chronic myeloid leukemia in chronic phase after imatinib resistance or intolerance: 24-month follow-up results.
 Blood.
 2011;117(4):1141-1145.